Ogu and Mampato in Rapa Nui

-Ogu and Mampato in Rapa Nui (Ogú y Mampato en Rapa Nui), also known as Mampato: The Movie (Spanish: Mampato: La Película) is a feature-length Chilean animated film, created by Cine Animadores and executive produced by Elastic Studios, released June 27, 2002.
+Ogu and Mampato in Rapa Nui (Ogú y Mampato en Rapa Nui), also known as Mampato: The Movie (Spanish: Mampato: La Película) is a 2002 Chilean animated science fiction adventure film, created by Cine Animadores and executive produced by Elastic Studios, released June 27, 2002.
 Although the film isn't the first animated feature made in Chile, being the second after Alfredo Serey's 1921 film La Trasmisión del Mando Presidencial (The Transmission of Presidential Control), it is considered the country's first "modern" animated film.
 The movie is based on the Chilean comics character Mampato created in 1971 for the magazine of the same name by Themo Lobos and Eduardo Armstrong, and later reprinted as the comic-book Cucalón, the story for the film being adapted from the seventh adventure in the series: "Mata-ki-te-rangui".

 Plot

 Excited by his father's stories about Easter Island, Mampato decides to visit the island and unravel its mysteries.
 With the help of his time-space belt, he travels back to prehistoric times in search of his friendly caveman companion, Ogú.

 Together, they journey through time and space and eventually arrive at the mythical island of Rapa Nui.
 There, they meet a young local girl named Marama, who becomes their host, guide, and companion on their adventure.

 Unintentionally, the duo becomes entangled in the conflicts and rivalries among the island's inhabitants.
 The ariki, known as the Long Ears, dominate and exploit the Short Ears, to which Marama belongs.
 While they enjoy the hospitality of the Short Ears, they are relentlessly pursued by the Long Ears and their henchmen.

 In their quest to uncover the mysteries of Rapa Nui, Mampato and Ogú join a rebellion against the Long Ears and their protectors.
 Thanks to Mampato's cunning, they ultimately triumph, and the Easter Islanders regain their rights.

 After days of adventure, our heroes return home - Ogú to prehistoric times and Mampato back to the present, where only a few minutes have elapsed since he locked himself in his room.